Geostartico/Trusted-list-browser/README.md

 ### Prerequisites
 For all os and distros: to use this application you need STABLE INTERNET CONNECTION

 #### Windows
 * Node.js
   1. Download node (LTS recommend) from [this page](https://nodejs.org/en/download/)
   2. Run `node -v` command on terminal to verify node installed correctly

-* typescript

-    Run the following command in the cmd:

-    ```
-    npm install -g typescript
-    ```

-    If you want to check for Typescript being installed, type `tsc -v` in the cmd and you should get back something like Version `X.X.X`

 * yarn

   Download yarn from [here](https://github.com/yarnpkg/yarn/releases/download/v1.22.4/yarn-1.22.4.msi)